Initial license in Special Education w/wo MA

-In the newly designed program students will complete the requirements to be recommended for the initial license as Special Education Generalist.
+In this program students will complete the requirements to be recommended for the initial license as Special Education Generalist.

 The initial licensure is a cohort model program that begins each fall.
 The program requires students to take each class in the semester as indicated on the initial licensure program planning form.
 Students must commit to completing these courses in sequence.

-Students have the option of taking two courses in the summer (SPED 5001 or SPED 5000) as unclassified students before they start the program.
+Students only have the option of taking one course in the summer (SPED 5001) as unclassified students before they start the program.

 The initial licensure program requires a significant amount of time spent working in the field.
-Applicants who anticipate problems in completing the 800 clock hour field experience courses of the program (4 week practicum, internship, and student teaching) should speak with a faculty member immediately in order to discuss their individual situation.
+Applicants who anticipate problems in completing the 800 clock hour field experience courses of the program (4 week practicum, 1 day/week field experience, and student teaching) should speak with a faculty member immediately in order to discuss their individual situation.